brent-lemmon/MemorEasy/README.md

 This project is intended to provide a simplified and better implemented approach for exporting Snapchat memories compared to the system provided by Snapchat and their Javascript implementation.

-When using Memory Exporter, you can rapidly download your Memories, while also tagging them with their relevant EXIF data, which Snapchat does not provide.
+When using MemorEasy, you can rapidly download your Memories, while also tagging them with their relevant EXIF data, which Snapchat does not provide.
 Likewise, the script also saves files with relevant date/time file names instead of SID values.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>